usagizmo/webapp-template/README.md

 - Functions (Need to upgrade to **Blaze** plan)
 - Storege

+※Before using the CLI, please make sure you have set up Firebase

 ### Requirement

 - `nodenv` to use node `v14.5.0` / [anyenv](https://github.com/anyenv/anyenv)